kpakula/MovieApp/README.md

-# Movie app
+# Movie application

-### It's a simple movie app, where you can find the movies.
+ It's a simple movie app, where you can find the movies.
 With the given movie name, the application refers to MovieAPI.

+ # Used technologies
+ * React

 ### Available Scripts

 ### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.